 The Committee can re-open the meeting if clarification of points is needed from either party, but both parties must be invited back to the meeting.

-The Chairman of the Policy & Finance Committee may adjourn the meeting if wished in order that specialist advice may be sought.
+The Chairman of the Finance & Policy Committee may adjourn the meeting if wished in order that specialist advice may be sought.

-The Chairman of Policy & Finance Committee will ask all parties to re-join the meeting to inform them of the Committee’s recommendation to full Council.
+The Chairman of Finance & Policy Committee will ask all parties to re-join the meeting to inform them of the Committee’s recommendation to full Council.
 If a recommendation cannot be reached at the meeting, the Chairman will advise when the recommendation will be made and communicated to the Complainant.

 After the Meeting